Baty2025/NCC_DALY_Analysis/README.md

 # NCC_DALY_Analysis
-This reporsitory is created for the paper "Demonstrating the impact of modelling choices on disability-adjusted life years estimation for neurocysticercosis: From epilepsy alone to multi-sequelae burden"
+This reporsitory is created for the paper "***Demonstrating the impact of modelling choices on disability-adjusted life years estimation for neurocysticercosis: From epilepsy alone to multi-sequelae burden***".